 MAP OUT YOUR CREDIT CARD DEBT AND MAKE A GAME PLAN

 Before you can focus on paying down your credit card debt, you need to know exactly what you're working with.
 Grab a piece of paper, your handy dandy Budget Planner, or open up a spreadsheet on your computer.
-Pull up all of your credit card accounts and jot a few specifics down:
+Pull up all your credit card accounts and jot a few specifics down:

 - Amount owed